-Our superficial yet earnest relationship to outer forms of worship and claims about Hindu practice leaves us vulnerable to deceit.
+Our superficial yet earnest relationship to outer forms of worship and our superficial knowledge of the traditions we engage in leave us vulnerable.

 However, surprise, surprise, the teacher eventually dumped his protege, claiming that the student was not dedicated enough to receive the (non-existent) mantra.

-I have to give grudging props to the teacher who was banking on his correct perception of the incorrect and un-nuanced reception of Indian Tantra that this student had literally bought into.
+I have to give props to the teacher who was banking on his correct perception of the incorrect and un-nuanced version of Indian Tantra that this student had literally bought into.

-In general, Indian teachers have a more sophisticated understanding of how Westerners are (mis)interpreting Tantra and Hinduism than Westerners have of those traditions.
-Our naiveté can be used against us.
+In general, spiritual teachers from India have a more sophisticated understanding of how Westerners are participating in and (mis)interpreting Tantra and Hinduism than Westerners have of those traditions.
+Our naiveté can and will be used against us.

 Let’s say I am driving a car, and you are a passenger.
 If I am about to rear-end someone, and you just quietly tap on my shoulder, I am unlikely to react by slamming on the brakes.
 But if you shout “STOP!!”, I might stop.
 (The former actually happened to me.
 Luckily no one was hurt.)